Kikobeats/uno-zen/README.md

 **Uno Zen** is a fork of [Uno for Ghost](https://github.com/daleanthony/Uno) that provides some features missing in the original theme:

-* Some little improves in the layout grid and in the CSS style.
+* Improve CSS layout and use a main image for each post.
 * Search support by [ghostHunter](https://github.com/i11ume/ghostHunter/).
-* Main post image support.
+* Estimate the time of reading a post by [readingTime.js](https://github.com/michael-lynch/reading-time).
+* Added Progress bar with support for different themes by [pace](http://github.hubspot.com/pace/docs/welcome/).
-* Better development and production with Grunt.
+* Better development and production workflow with Grunt.

 ... and more and more features in the future.
 If you want to help visit TODO section.